Philip Dubois Bevier Family Papers (1685-1910)

 Series 3: Account Books, Personal Estate of Philip Dubois Bevier (1742-1867) 0.3 cubic feet

-The third account book, "Ann Bevier's (Executrix of the Last Will and Testament of Philip Dubois Bevier, deceased) Account Book" (1802-1812), is in ideal condition and contains beautiful handwritten entries concerning both debtors and creditors, as well as records of "cash paid out."
-Entries include transactions concerning livestock, foodstuffs, domestic goods, labor, building supplies, interest, building supplies and school tuition payments to Sarah Pierce's Litchfield Female Academy at South Farms, Connecticut in 1806.
+The third account book, “Ann Bevier’s (Executrix of the Last Will and Testament of Philip Dubois Bevier, deceased) Account Book” (1802-1812), is in excellent condition and contains beautiful handwritten entries recording both debtors and creditors, as well as records of cash paid out.
+Most of the entries fall between 1802 and 1806.
+The book documents Ann’s management of her deceased husband’s estate and business, care of her children, and construction of a house in the Town of Rochester.
+Entries include transactions concerning livestock, foodstuffs, domestic goods, labor, building supplies, interest, and school tuition payments for her son Louis and for her daughters’ education at Sarah Pierce’s Litchfield Female Academy at South Farms, CT.
+Various entries in the book include references to both free and enslaved Black people.

 Series 4: Miscellaneous (1730-1910) 0.8 cubic feet